I’m no Feng Shui master. But that never stopped me from applying Feng Shui to bring harmony, love, success and prosperity into my life over the years.

 - Get rid of dead and dried plants and flowers

-- If you have tables and furniture with sharp corners and edges, you can cover them with cloths with warm or soft shades to create a softer look
+- If you have tables and furniture with sharp corners and edges that you constantly bump into, you can cover them with cloths with warm or soft shades to create a softer look

 - Don’t place sharp objects (such as knives) on display